PlutoZhang/Zowe-docs/topics/cli-installplugins.md

 **Examples: Install plug-ins**

+  - The following example illustrates the syntax to use to install a plug-in that is distributed with Zoe's brightside-bundle.zip.
+    If using brightside-bundle.zip, issue this command for every plugin tgz present.

+    ```
+    bright plugins install ./brightside-db2-1.0.0.tgz
+    ```

   - The following example illustrates the syntax to use to install a plug-in that is named "my-plugin" from a specified registry: